ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Cache plugins
 -------------

 Cache plugins store gathered facts and data retrieved by inventory plugins.
+Only fact caching is currently supported by cache plugins in collections.

 Import cache plugins using the cache_loader so you can use ``self.set_options()`` and ``self.get_option(<option_name>)``.
 If you import a cache plugin directly in the code base, you can only access options via ``ansible.constants``, and you break the cache plugin's ability to be used by an inventory plugin.